OOPMan/XBOFS.win/docs/binding_buide.md

 Without further ado, let's explore!

 ## First Steps
-In order to enable the Control Binding sytem for your **XBO Fight Stick** the *Binding* checkbox needs to be enabled in the *Device tab* for your **XBO Fight Stick** and a Profile needs to be added.
+In order to enable the Control Binding system for your **XBO Fight Stick** the *Binding* checkbox needs to be enabled in the *Device tab* for your **XBO Fight Stick** and a Profile needs to be added.

 ![](images/binding_guide/binding_enabled_no_profile.png)